 How Stone & Wood Turned Its Business Performance Around by Structuring Its Operations

-As the quality assurance and sensory coordinator at Stone & Wood, maintaining quality assurance and smooth operations is the crux of Thomas Parker’s duties.
+As the quality assurance and sensory coordinator at Stone & Wood, maintaining quality assurance and smooth operations is the crux of Tom’s duties.
 Following regulatory standards is mandatory in the industrial environment that he operates in.
 But stepping up to the plate is a struggle in the absence of an effective system.
 The binders and Microsoft Word documents the organization was working with were insufficient.
-Thomas took up the responsibility to resolve the problem.
+Tom took up the responsibility to resolve the problem.
 After trying several systems, he found the solution in SweetProcess.
 He tells us how SweetProcess enhanced the efficiency of his team members with hands-on information to execute tasks successfully.

 About Stone & Wood